Chase Minnifield: Washington Redskins

-Prior to the 2012 NFL Draft, Minnifield was projected as third or fourth round pick.
+Prior to the 2012 NFL draft, Minnifield was projected as third or fourth round pick.
 Although unselected, he was still viewed as one of the best undrafted rookies and received offers from five different NFL teams after the draft.
-Minnifield, with encouragement from his father, signed with the Washington Redskins on April 29, 2012 as an undrafted free agent.
+Minnifield, with encouragement from his father, signed with the Washington Redskins on April 29, 2012, as an undrafted free agent.
 Still recovering from microfracture surgery, it was reported that he was placed on the physically unable to perform list before the start of training camp on July 18, 2012.
 On July 24, 2012, Minnifield was waived-injured by the team after tearing his anterior cruciate ligament.
 Due to not being claimed off waivers, he officially went to the team's injured reserve list.

-The Redskins waived Minnifield on August 31, 2013 for final roster cuts before the start of 2013 season, but expressed interest in bringing back on their practice squad.
+The Redskins waived Minnifield on August 31, 2013, for final roster cuts before the start of 2013 season, but expressed interest in bringing back on their practice squad.
 The next day he was signed to the team's practice squad.
 On November 29, he was signed to the team's active roster.

-The Redskins waived him on August 30, 2014 for final roster cuts before the start of the 2014 season.
+The Redskins waived him on August 30, 2014, for final roster cuts before the start of the 2014 season.
 After clearing waivers, he was signed to the team's practice squad for the second time the following day.
 He was promoted to the active roster on September 22 after the Redskins placed DeAngelo Hall on injured reserve.
 After playing six games, the Redskins waived him on November 4 to make room for Leonard Hankerson on the active roster.
 The Redskins re-signed him to their practice squad two days later.
 He was promoted again to the active roster on November 26 after cornerback Tracy Porter was placed on injured reserve.
 On December 6, the Redskins placed him on injured reserve due to lingering symptoms from the concussion he suffered in Week 13 loss against the Indianapolis Colts.
 On December 16, the Redskins released Minnifield with an injury settlement.

 Personal life

-Minnifield is the son of Frank Minnifield, a former defensive back for the Cleveland Browns.
+Minnifield is the son of Frank Minnifield, who was also a cornerback.